Welding Pipe

 Filler metals with a basic slag system can similarly mitigate the risk of cracking, as they have a high volume of hydrogen scavengers (fluoride, sodium and calcium, for example) that are able to combine with hydrogen, removing it from the solidifying weld.
 Note, despite having large amounts of hydrogen scavengers, products with a basic slag system typically cannot be used for out-of-position welding.
 They also tend to have more challenging operating characteristics than those with an acidic slag system.

-Filler metals should be stored in a dry area and remain in the packaging in which they were received from the filler metal manufacturer until ready for use.
+Filler metals should be stored in a dry area.
+Keep them in the packaging in which they were received from the filler metal manufacturer until ready for use.
 Ideally, that packaging should be heat- and/or vacuum-sealed to block moisture from reaching the product.
-The storage area should also be similar in temperature to the environment in which the welding will take place; storing the filler metal in a cold area and moving it to a hot one can lead to condensation, increasing the chance of hydrogen pickup in the weld.
-If a storage area of similar temperature is not available, allowing the filler metal to acclimate to the temperature of the welding environment before opening the package can help minimize the risk of condensation and subsequent chances of cracking.
+The storage area should also be similar in temperature to the environment in which the welding will take place.
+Storing the filler metal somewhere cold and moving it somewhere hot can cause condensation.
+This increases the chance of hydrogen pickup in the weld.
+If the storage area’s temperature is cooler, allow the filler metal to acclimate to the temperature of the welding environment.
+Do this before opening the package can help minimize the risk of condensation and subsequent chances of cracking.

 Unfortunately, even the best filler metals and the most appropriate storage practices are not guaranteed defenses against cold cracking.
 Hydrogen can still be absorbed into the weld via the atmosphere, especially in high humidity areas, or by contaminants on the base metal, particularly rust, mill scale, oils, lubricants and primers.
-Defective gas lines or connections can also cause shielding gases to have a high dew point and therefore, greater amounts of hydrogen.
+Defective gas lines or connections can also cause shielding gases to have a high dew point.
+That means greater amounts of hydrogen.
 For all of these reasons, care must be taken throughout the welding process to avoid these additional hydrogen sources.

 The bottom line: weld cracking costs money, no matter what type it is.
-And it can mean the difference between a solid competitive edge and profit for a company or ongoing rework and low productivity.
-Fortunately, as with any part of the welding process, knowledge is the key to understanding the problem—and to solving it.
+Sometimes its the difference between a solid competitive edge and profit for a company or ongoing rework and low productivity.
+Fortunately, like any part of the welding process, knowledge is key to understanding the problem—and solving it.

 Prev Next